 The City of Fulton contends that the trial court erred in overruling its motion for a directed verdict because (1) plaintiffs did not allege in their petitions that the City of Fulton violated “any legal duty with respect to odorization of natural gas,” and (2) the evidence was insufficient to support a finding by the jury that the City of Fulton failed to odorize the gas so that a person with a normal sense of smell could detect the presence of the gas.

-Plaintiffs' allegation of negligence on the part of the City of Fulton was that it "negligently and carelessly failed properly and sufficiently to odorize the gas supplied by it to the said house so as to enable the detection of its presence by [Mrs. Gathright] and others upon the premises."
+Plaintiffs’ allegation of negligence on the part of the City of Fulton was that it “negligently and carelessly failed properly and sufficiently to odorize the gas supplied by it to the said house so as to enable the detection of its presence by [Mrs. Gathright] and others upon the premises.”
 In Fields v.
-Missouri Power & Light Company, Mo., 374 S.W.2d 17, at p.
-27, it was held that the duty of the supplier of natural gas is not to odorize it so that a particular person could detect its presence, "but to odorize it so that it could be detected by a person with a normal sense of smell."
-The City of Fulton argues that *305 this allegation in the plaintiffs' petition did not charge it with a violation of any legal duty.
+Missouri Power & Light Company, Mo.,

 Certain additional facts are necessary for the consideration of the contention by the City of Fulton that the evidence was insufficient, as a matter of law, to permit the jury to find that it failed to odorize the natural gas supplied to the house so that, as submitted by Instructions 10 and 18, “a person with a normal sense of smell could detect the presence of the gas.”

-The City of Fulton maintained facilities to odorize the natural gas supplied by it, and according to the city clerk it was using an odorant called "Colodorant `C'," but there was no "written record" kept of the quantity of the odorant used.
+The City of Fulton maintained facilities to odorize the natural gas supplied by it, and according to the city clerk it was using an odorant called “Colodorant ‘C’,” but there was no “written record” kept of the quantity of the odorant used.
 There was no evidence concerning the amount of odorant necessary to odorize properly the gas, and there was no evidence of the amount of odorant that had been or was being mixed with the gas.

 Mr. Thompson testified that on May 7, the day before the explosion which injured Mrs. Gathright, he lit the water heater, and in the process of doing so he had to bleed the air out of the pipe and wait for the gas to come through.
-He testified that "after the gas started coming through" he could and did smell it, even though, according to him, he could not "smell too good."
+He tеstified that “after the gas started coming through” he could and did smell it, even though, according to him, he could not “smell too good.”
 There was no evidence concerning the amount of time Mr. Thompson permitted the gas to flow through the water heater, or how close he was to the source of the gas.
 However, it can reasonably be assumed that in the process of lighting the heater he was close to the escaping gas when he detected its presence by his sense of smell.
 Mr. Pendegraft had an opportunity to smell gas in the house when he entered the basement with Mrs. Gathright and then went upstairs.
-He testified that he smelled nothing, but he also testified that he did not have a "normal sense of smell."
-Mrs. Gathright thought she smelled something that smelled like gas in the basement, but after Mr. Pendegraft checked the water heater she "thought nothing more about it."
+He testified that he smelled nothing, but he also testified that he did not have a “normal sense of smell.”
+Mrs. Gathright thought she smelled something that smelled like gas in the basement, but after Mr. Pendegraft checked the water heater she “thought nothing more about it.”
 She stated that it was a faint odor and they had just come in from outdoors.
 When she was upstairs she did not detect the odor of gas.
-She said that she had smelled gas before, she was familiar with its odor, she had "a very good sense of smell," and if she "smelled gas upstairs [she] would have known it."
-This was all of the testimony from those who had an opportunity to detect the odor of gas in the house.
+She said that she had smelled gas before, she was familiar with its odor, she had “a very good sense of smell,” and if she “smelled gas upstairs [she] would have known it.”
+This was all of the testimony from those who had an opportunity to detect the odоr of gas in the house.

-Defendants City of Fulton and Pendegraft assert that prejudicial error resulted from a remark of the trial court to the jury panel.
-After naming the parties and their counsel the court commented that the general nature of plaintiff's claims was for damages "resulting from an explosion, a gas explosion that occurred."
-An objection was made to the court's description of the incident "as a gas explosion" on the ground that "there is a great question as to whether there was a gas explosion," and that it was prejudicial for the jury panel to be told by the court that the explosion was from gas.
-The request for a mistrial was denied, and in referring to the claims of plaintiffs the court then stated, "they allege that they sustained [injuries] as a result of an incident on May 8, 1961."
+Defendants City of Fulton and Pende-graft assert that prejudicial error resulted from a remark of the trial court to the jury panel.
+After naming the parties and their counsel the court commented that the general nature of plaintiff’s claims was for damages “resulting from an explosion, a gas explosion that occurred.”
+An objection was made to the court’s description of the incident “as a gas explosion” on the ground that “there is a great question as to whether there was a gas explosion,” and that it was prejudiсial for the jury panel to be told by the court that the explosion was from gas.
+The request for a mistrial was denied, and in referring to the claims of plaintiffs the court then stated, “they allege that they sustained [injuries] as a result of an incident on May 8, 1961.”

-Defendants City of Fulton and Pendegraft also assert error resulted from the admission in evidence of plaintiffs' Exhibit 11, a photograph of Mrs. Gathright, because it was not sufficiently identified as to the accuracy of the color and as a true and accurate portrayal of her appearance immediately prior to May 8, 1961.
+Defendants City of Fulton and Pende-graft also assert error resulted from the admission in evidence of plaintiffs’ Exhibit 11, a photograph of Mrs. Gathright, because it was not sufficiently identified as to the accuracy of the color and as a true and accurate portrayal of her appearance immediately prior to May 8, 1961.

 Exhibit 11 is a colored photograph of Mrs. Gathright.
 It appears to be the usual colored or tinted photograph obtained from *307 a professional photographer.
 It shows only her head, face and part of her shoulders.
 Mr. Gathright identified the photograph as Mrs. Gathright’s “engagement picture,” and he testified that immediately prior to May 8, 1961, she “looked very much like this picture,” and that the photograph was “very accurate.”
 He did not know who took the photograph or what process of retouching was used.
 This photograph did not purport to show personal injuries which had been sustained and were the basis of the litigation.
 There is no contention that the tinting or coloring is exaggerated.
 It is argued that after the photograph was taken and before May 8, 1961, she had had a serious illness, but there was no contention that immediately prior to May 8 she had not recovered, at least as far as appearances were concerned.